Habitat: Wet Tropics rainforest in tropical North Queensland, melaleuca swamps and mangrove forests

 White-lipped tree frogs are usually nocturnal, and their activity tends to peak when the air is warm and humid.

 They breed from late spring to summer.
 After rain, the males call from high up in the trees surrounding swamps and ponds to attract the females.
-The females lay up to 100 brown eggs in clear jelly dumbbell-shaped clumps on the water surface.
+The females lay up to 100 brown eggs in clear jelly-dumbbell-shaped clumps on the water surface.

 The tadpoles can reach a length of up to 6cm and are dark brown with two distinct light brown stripes from the tip of the snout to the tail.
 They are aquatic and often swim at the surface of the water bodies to feed on various algae, aquatic plant species and leaves that have fallen into the water.
+The process of development from egg to frog takes around eight weeks.

 In Australia, a potential threat to the species is the loss of a suitable habitat due to logging.